Last updated on September 20th, 2023 at 05:55 am

 Square des Alps – Brunswick Monument

-The Square des Alps is located on the Quai Mont Blanc; there, the Brunswick Monument is a mausoleum dedicated to Charles II, the duke of Brunswick.
+The Square des Alps is located on the Quai Mont Blanc; the Brunswick Monument is a mausoleum dedicated to Charles II, the Duke of Brunswick.

 It is a really beautiful mausoleum with very detailed architecture when you get close by.

-The famous Flower Clock, located at the entrance of the English garden (Jardin des Anglais), commemorates the watchmaking tradition of the city.
-The Flower Clock was created in 1955.
-It was the longest clock installation at 2.5m until 2005, when a 15m was created in Teheran, Iran.
+The famous Flower Clock, located at the entrance of the English garden (Jardin des Anglais), commemorates the city’s watchmaking tradition.
+It was created in 1955 and was the longest clock installation at 2.5m until 2005, when a 15m clock was created in Teheran, Iran.

 We chose to wait until the second day to stroll through the Jardin des Anglais as we were heading directly to the Old Town Geneva.